cfe-lab/Kive/INSTALL.md

     service postgresql initdb  # this creates /var/lib/pgsql chkconfig postgresql on  # configures Postgres to run on startup /etc/init.d/postgresql start

+#### Installing on CentOS 7

+As with CentOS 6, PostgreSQL is best installed on CentOS 7 via `yum`.
+The procedure for starting it, and for configuring it to run at startup, differs, as `systemd` was introduced to replace the old `init.d` system.
+For example, if you have installed version 9.2 of PostgreSQL, run the following with root privileges using `sudo`:

+    /usr/pgsql-9.2/bin/postgresql92-setup initdb  # replace with appropriate version number systemctl enable postgresql-9.2.service
+    systemctl start postgresql-9.2

 #### Initial configuration